 When it was first invented, the mouse revolutionized the way that we interact with computers.
 The fundamentals of the mouse have not changed much over the countless decades of its existence, although the technology sure did.

-Today, keyboard and mouse controls are widely regarded as the best way to play most games, particularly those that require any sort of aiming i.e. FPS or TPS games, although the precision of mouse controls also makes them indispensable when it comes to interface-heavy games, too.
+Today, keyboard and mouse controls are widely regarded as the best way to play most games.
+They’re especially important for games that require any sort of aiming – such as FPS or TPS games – although the precision of mouse controls also makes them indispensable when it comes to interface-heavy games.

 In this article, we will bring you a wide selection of the very best gaming mice of 2020, spanning a wide price range, so everyone will find something to suit their needs.